 Mike wrote on February 11, 2015 at 7:50 am: Yeah, not being able to disable this is the nail in the coffin.

 And many, many more.
-Surprised Mozilla didn't disable the comments there (like they usually do), knowning how freedom-hating they are.
-Was this a strategic decision or moderation fuckup?.
+Surprised Mozilla didn't disable the comments there (like they usually do), knowing how freedom-hating they are.
+Was this a strategic decision or a moderation fuckup?
 Regardless, these should at least fill you with some hope - though there are also other comments which, unfortunately, show how some people have fallen hook, line and sinker for Mozilla's marketing.
 Anyway, time for a summary:

 Okay, that's it for this blogpost.
 Now you should be prepared to do the same kind of analysis elsewhere on Mozilla's site (and even other PR pieces, since Mozilla certainly isn't the only corporation using these tactics).
 Honestly, once you know the ways marketers use their gimmick, it's so transparent - like a magician pulling a rabbit out of the hat, or a cheap card trick - you will not be taken in anymore.
 A good way to test your capability to recognize PR-bullshit are the "advancing content" blogposts from the Freedom section.